nitratium/linux_survival_kit/4-manual_pages.md

  ```
  $ man <commandName>
  ```

  * This command will open manual page for the name you have given.

  * If we want to find a new command for a usage, we can search through manual pages with -k option.

  ```
  $ man -k <search term>
  ```

  * This will return the commands containing the search term in its name or description.

+ * In addition when you open a manual page, the text is being displayed on a new page on your terminal.
+To exit that screen you need to click **q**.
+With this feature, a large line of text on any manual page will not fill your terminal.

  # help Command
  * Some commands may not have a manual page.
 There is also a help command that gives us a little information about some commands.